-Angiotensinogen is a 453 amino acid long protein that is produced in the liver in response to the hormones such as corticosteroids, thyroid hormones, and estrogen.
-Angiotensinogen is released from the liver into the blood stream where it is converted into the angiotensin I which is an oligopeptide containing 10 amino acid residues (decapeptide).
-The cleavage of angiotensinogen in the blood circulation is catalyzed by an enzyme renin that is released from the kidney which cleavage of the peptide bond in between the Leu and Val of the angiotensinogen.
+Angiotensinogen is a 453 amino acid long protein that is produced in the liver in response to hormones such as corticosteroids, thyroid hormones, and estrogen.
+Angiotensinogen is released from the liver into the bloodstream where it is converted into the angiotensin I which is an oligopeptide containing 10 amino acid residues (decapeptide).
+The cleavage of angiotensinogen in the blood circulation is catalyzed by enzyme renin that is released from the kidney which cleavage of the peptide bond in between the Leu and Val of the angiotensinogen.

 Angiotensin I has no biological activity but is further cleaved into the angiotensin II catalyzed by the angiotensin-converting enzyme (ACE) released from the lungs.
 From the C-terminal of the decapeptide, a dipeptide is released leaving the octapeptide angiotensin II which is the biologically active hormone that exerts its effect on blood vessels.
-It acts as a vasoconstriction causing constriction of the blood vessels and because of that blood pressure increases.
+It acts as vasoconstriction causing constriction of the blood vessels and because of that blood pressure increases.

 Functions of Angiotensin II

 Angiotensin II acts as a Na/H exchanger in the proximal tubules of the kidney and promotes reabsorption of the Na and H excretion.
 Proton excretion is coupled with the reabsorption of bicarbonate ions.
-Therefore, angiotensin-converting enzyme or ACE is a good target for the antihypertensive agents.
+Therefore, angiotensin-converting enzyme or ACE is a good target for antihypertensive agents.